msaadshabir/pci-segment/QUICKSTART.md

-# Quick Start Guide - PCI-GUARD
+# Quick Start Guide - pci-segment

-Get up and running with PCI-GUARD in 5 minutes!
+Get up and running with pci-segment in 5 minutes!

 ## Installation